Innoccull/EquiText/README.md

 First we identify the ethical concern and proposed data science response that will be developed to support addressing the concern.

 ## Discriminatory language in job advertisements
-Research has found that gendered language in job advertisements can affect who applies [Gautier 2011](https://ideas.wharton.upenn.edu/wp-content/uploads/2018/07/Gaucher-Friesen-Kay-2011.pdf).
+Research has found that gendered language in job advertisements can affect who applies [Gaucher et. al. 2011](https://ideas.wharton.upenn.edu/wp-content/uploads/2018/07/Gaucher-Friesen-Kay-2011.pdf).
 This research showed that gendered language in job advertisements causes prospective applicants to have a decreased sense of belongingness in relation to the job advertised.
 This decreased sense of belongingness in turn decreases the appeal of the job to potential applicants, making them less likely to apply.
 In particular, this research found that masculine gendered language can create a decreased sense of belongingness for females while males do not appear to be impacted by feminine language.

 This impacts on both individuals and employers.
 For individuals, it limits the perceived opportunities available for members of groups that will feel a lesser sense of belongingness in response to the language used.
 In effect this limits their future earning and career prospects.